BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

   mshadow:    db4c01523e8d95277eae3bb52eb12260b46d6e03
   ps-lite:    36b015ffd51c0f7062bba845f01164c0433dc6b3
   ```
-You can revert each submodule by going to its folder and running the same `git checkout &lt;SHA&gt;` command.
+You can revert each submodule by going to its folder and running the same `git checkout <SHA>` command.

 Please note that we’re using the checkout mechanism, which means that you can either go back to current MXNet state after the build, or branch from the state and do your own work going forward.